ArtyomSF99/url-shortener/README.md

 - ✅ **User Accounts:** Full user registration and login system using JWT for authentication.
 - ✅ **User-Specific URLs:** Users can only view and manage the URLs they have created.
-- ✅ **URL Validation:** The backend validates that the provided string is a valid URL format.
+- ✅ **URL Validation:** The backend ensures that any submitted URL is properly formatted and valid before shortening.
 - ✅ **Copy to Clipboard:** A user-friendly button to easily copy the shortened URL.
 - ✅ **Custom Slug Editing:** Logged-in users can edit the slug of their own links.
 - ✅ **Visit Tracking:** The system tracks the number of visits for each shortened URL.